themohit1/Haste/README.md

 - No file data is stored or routed through the backend server.
 - Socket.IO is used **only for signaling and session management**.
 - Disconnecting from a session destroys it immediately.

----

-## 📄 License

-MIT License © 2025 [Your Name]

----

-## 🤝 Contributing

-Contributions are welcome!
-Please open issues and submit pull requests to improve this project.